CodingTrain/Rainbow-Poem/README.md

 yo my boy.

-its great to be a part of it
+its great to be a part of it...
+Especially loving the world wide audience of contributors!